usnistgov/ns3-oran/README.md

-the user cannot or does not wish to install the package, one simply can download the PyTorch libraries that are distrubited on the PyTorch webiste ([https://pytorch.org/](https://pytorch.org/)), and export the location of the extracted library to an environment variable.
+the user cannot or does not wish to install the package, one simply can download the PyTorch libraries that are distrubited on the PyTorch webiste ([https://pytorch.org/](https://pytorch.org/)), and export the location of the extracted library to the `LIBTORCHPATH` environment variable.
 For example,

 ```shell
 # Change to home directory